JoHeyJo/myWebsiteReact/README.md

 WIP:
--Banner font size isn't perfect
+-Banner font size isn't "perfect"

--Drop down for Nav

--Some dom effects for Nav
+-DOM effects for Nav

--completely broken in landscape mode

-Hacked it:
--Target entire background from on style(currently spread across every file.)
+Scale for mobile:

+-Drop down for Nav(for mobile)

 # Getting Started with Create React App